lruslan/ansible-eos/docs/install.rst

   sudo pip install ansible

 ****************************
-Install The EOS Ansible Role
+Install the Ansible EOS Role
 ****************************
 Arista EOS+ Consulting Services maintains a set of modules that provide native integration with Ansible.
 All of the modules are available via